-The structural issues affecting the country are worsened by cyclical factors such as recurrent diseases (Covid-19, cholera, typhoid, polio…) chronical food insecurity, malnutrition, natural disasters (recurrent floods) and the displacement of population due to a harsh regional context with a growing impact on the Niger.
-The Diffa region, in the east of Niger, is the home to 115,000 refugees and 109,000 displaced people fleeing the conflict in Nigeria.
-In 2019, the region of Maradi, located in the central Niger, was a shelter to 41,000 refugees fleeing the exactions committed by criminal armed groups in Nigeria.
-Lastly, the districts of Tillabéri and Tahoua in the west are home to 76,000 internally displaced persons and 53,000 Malian refugees disrupted by the growing activities of the various armed groups present in the so-called tri-border area.
+The Diffa area (eastern Niger) is home to 115,000 refugees and 109,000 displaced persons fleeing conflict in Nigeria.
+In 2019, the Maradi zone (centre of the country) was sheltering 41,000 refugees fleeing the exactions of criminal armed gangs in Nigeria.
+Finally, the areas of Tillabéry and Tahoua in the west are the refuge of 76,000 IDPs and 53,000 Malian refugees who have been disrupted by the growing activities of the various armed groups present in the so-called Tri-border area.

-All the issues of the country are gathered in the Tillabéri region in the west of Niger.
-In the north, the Malian border is regularly ridden with frequent raids by various armed groups and intercommunity disturbances.
-This changing context has two major impacts on the humanitarian situation.
-On one hand, the border areas are experiencing a decline of public services such as drinking water, sanitation or education, but these areas are also becoming less accessible to NGOs.
-On the other hand, this situation leads to population movements from the border areas to the bigger localities inside the region.
-These displacements are taking place in areas whose infrastructures, which were already struggling to provide services to the local population (access to drinking water was only of 45%), are now completely out of capacity.
+This context development has two major impacts on the humanitarian situation.
+For one, border areas are experiencing a decline in public services (clean water, health, education, etc.), but these areas are also less and less accessible to NGOs.
+On the other hand, this situation is creating population movements from border areas to larger localities within the region.
+These displacements are made in areas whose infrastructures, which were already struggling to provide services to the local population (access to clean drinking water was only 45%), are now completely out of capacity.

 - 22,44 million inhabitants